Credit:

 Durability: If you’re going to spend the money on a beard trimmer, you want it to last.
 While most people won’t be putting it through the same paces a professional barber will, the odds are that you’re still going to reach for it pretty often.
 It needs to hold up over time.

 Accessories: Trimmers are generally the most popular purchases for men when it comes to grooming.
 The more supportive the accessories, the better options you’ll have for maintaining your beard and even the hair on your head.
 A healthy assortment of guide comb attachments is essential to a well-kept beard.
 They help your beard trimmer maintain a uniform length and can also provide versatility for blending.
-The most helpful guide combs lengths are 1/16 inches to ⅝ inches.
+The most helpful guide for comb lengths is 1/16 inches to ⅝ inches.
 Additional accessories can include brow and precision detail trimmers, nose and ear trimmers, and even an electric shaver replacement head that can help with the details that make your beard stand out.
 You may also find cleaning brushes, oil, or a carrying case.

 Care and maintenance

 Get the hair out: Although most of the brushes included with beard trimmers are pretty flimsy, cleaning out all of the hair after each use will keep these brushes effective.
 Some trimmers are capable of being submerged in water.
 If this is the case, take advantage of this extra benefit.
-Just remember, a clean trimmer is a reliable trimmer.
+Remember, a clean trimmer is a reliable trimmer.

 Store in a dry place: Like all electrical devices, long-term exposure to moisture can pose a problem down the road with potential rust or other types of erosion.
 A dry place is pivotal in maintaining reliable trimmers.